cleterrier/pypline/README.md

 ## Steps upstream of pypline
 ### Preparing the PSF
 Can be done with SMAP (in Matlab) or ui-PSF (within a different env).
-Uses multiple folders with one R, one T Z-stack in each.
+Both use multiple folders the two beads stacks (R and T) in each.

-SMAP outputs the file to use: Axcal_inputZStack_cam_R_3dcal.mat.
+SMAP outputs the file to use in run_pipeline.py: Axcal_inputZStack_cam_R_3dcal.mat

-ui-PSF uses the uiPSF_prepare_bead_stacks.py script to stitch the R and T into a single image (currently as a mat file). ui-PSF uses the Zernicke_vector mode and outputs the file to use: xySwap_PSFmodel_zernike_vector_multi.h5
+ui-PSF uses the uiPSF_prepare_bead_stacks.py script to stitch the R and T into a single image (currently exported as a .mat file). ui-PSF uses the Zernicke_vector mode and outputs the following file to use in run_pipeline.py: xySwap_PSFmodel_zernike_vector_multi.h5

 ### Preparing the cylindrical lens transform
-Uses the cylindrical_lens_correction_calibration.py.
-Has to use the Matlab PSF calibration as of now (.mat file, not ui-PSF .h5).
-Outputs the file to use in cylindrical_lens_correction_calibration.py: as H_cyl_to_nocyl.txt
+Use the cylindrical_lens_correction_calibration.py script.
+The script has to use the Matlab PSF calibration as of now (.mat file, not ui-PSF .h5).
+The script outputs the file to use in run_pipeline.py: H_cyl_to_nocyl.txt

 ## Adding COMET drift correction
 download the COMET repository as a .zip file: https://github.com/gpufit/Comet